Dying Light: The Beast Review | Is it worth it?

 Half Human, Half Beast

-Dying Light is a brutal combat mechanics game where you can push yourself to the extreme by ripping heads of the body, crushing skulls and tearing your enemies into half using your weapons.
+Dying Light is an intense game with combat mechanics that puts you to its limits when it comes to ripping heads off the body, cracking skulls and dismember your foes in half with your weapons.

 Day And Night Cycle